 Is there a point at which you should ship your own products?

-Maybe.
-There may be a point in the life of your business where it makes sense to ship your own orders, it really depends on a number of factors.
+Maybe, there might be a point in the life of your business where it makes sense to ship your own orders, it really depends on a number of factors.